By: Shahzad Memon

 We were tired and wanted to leave but they insisted us to stay and watch “Lewa” (authentic male wedding musical event) at night.
 We were tired but wanted to experience something new and end our journey with.
 We had some tea and moved to an area where Lewa took place:

-It was after 4 AM, Lewa didn’t seem to stop, as night got older it got more crowded, as Fajar prayer call started, everything stopped with great respect, it’s time to pray now.
+It was after 4 AM, Lewa didn’t seem to stop, as the night got older it got more crowded, as Fajar prayer call started, everything stopped with great respect, it’s time to pray now.

 Please visit us gain and Thank you for visiting Lyari, it was our pleasure to meet you.